1. Required Class Attendance

 2. General Rule

-b.
-Tardiness or Leaving Class Early
+c.
+Absence for Tardiness or Leaving Class Early

 A student who is tardy or who exits class early may, at the discretion of the professor, be marked as absent.
 The syllabus for a particular course must address what is considered “tardy” and what is “exiting early from class.”

-c.
-Absences Accrued before Adding a Course
+d.
+Absences Accrued Before Adding a Course

 Absences from class before adding the course during the drop/add period are counted toward the number of absences from the class.